A PARENTS GUIDE TO OUR SCHOOL

 We also set and review subject targets each term that outline specific subject based targets for your child to work on.
 These targets are linked to National Curriculum areas of progress, vocational accreditation or GCSE grades to show your child exactly what they need to do next to improve and make progress.
 These targets are clearly displayed in our 3 full education reports (Christmas, Summer and Annual Review).

-Pupils at Longdon Park are given regular homework and we fully encourage parents and carers to support their children in completing this at home.
 Annual Review meetings are held once a year and parents carers are invited to attend these.
 We also hold an end of year Celebration assembly, again there is a full invitation for all parents and carers to attend to help celebrate the wide range of success and achievements of our pupils

 If you are at all worried about your child’s progress then please do contact her Class Teacher in the first instance or feel free to make an appointment to come and talk to the Headteacher.